onyx-and-iris/obsws-cli/README.md

         -   --input: Filter by input type.
         -   --output: Filter by output type.
         -   --colour: Filter by colour source type.
+        -   --ffmpeg: Filter by ffmpeg source type.
+        -   --vlc: Filter by VLC source type.

+            -   If no filters are passed then all types will be included in the output.

 ```console
 obsws-cli input list